 The resulting CR estimate represents the probability of an individual developing cancer during their lifetime as a result of exposure to the potential carcinogen.
-If more than one potential carcinogen is present in fish tissue, then the risk estimates are summed.
+Risk estimates are summed if more than one potential carcinogen is present in fish tissue.
 Advisories are issued if the estimated CR equals or exceeds 0.0001 (1 in 10,000).
 The current CR estimate for women in the United States for all cancer types is 1 in 3 and for men is 1 in 2 (ACS, 2010).